 Larger jobs and fewer of them meant a better quality of life.
 In 2000 I moved away from working with contractors exclusively.
 And I started representing Rich Maid Kabinetry and Brighton Cabinetry to the kitchen and bath dealer market in PA, NJ, and NY.

-In 2007 with a business partner and I added a retail remodeling division to our distribution business and rep agency.
-We renovated an 1800 square foot office into a kitchen and bath showroom in Lancaster PA- Kitchen Encounters.
-We developed a well-rounded product offering around national and regional manufacturers to deal with the intense competition for projects.
+In 2007, together with a business partner, I added a retail remodeling division to our distribution business and rep agency.
+We renovated an 1800 square foot office into a kitchen and bath showroom called Kitchen Encounters in Lancaster PA.
+The product line we developed was well-rounded and focused on product offerings from national and regional manufacturers.
+We knew we had to deal with intense competition for projects.

-I also own www.kitchendesignpartner.com a marketing agency focused on kitchen designers.
+I also own www.kitchendesignpartner.com, a marketplace focused on kitchen designers.
 The goal of Kitchen Design Partner is to make both of us more successful by providing marketing services that are affordable and focused on the unique needs of kitchen designers.